galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Filter Duplicate Reads

-Because of the PCR amplification, there might be duplicates (different reads mapping to exactly the same genomic region) from overamplification of some regions.
+Because of the PCR amplification, there might be read duplicates (different reads mapping to exactly the same genomic region) from overamplification of some regions.
 As the Tn5 insertion is random within an accessible region, we do not expect to see fragments with the same coordinates.
 We consider such fragments to be PCR duplicates.
-We will remove them with `Picard`.
+We will remove them with **Picard MarkDuplicates**.

 > ### {% icon hands_on %} Hands-on: Remove duplicates
 >